Islanders

 Episode 6 saw a brutal double elimination.
 Season 2 introduced a new twist with the public vote, which took place for the first time at the end of Episode 4.

-Mert Otakan and Solène Favreau almost made it to safety after performing well in Episode 6’s “Laying the Field” challenge, but Kay Kay Gray and Chris Seeley came out on top.
+Mert Otakan and Solène Favreau almost made it to safety after performing well in Episode 6’s “Laying the Field” challenge, but Kay Kay and Chris came out on top.
 As a power couple, they were instructed to make one couple vulnerable that wasn’t already.
 They went with Mert and Solène, thinking their bond was less strong as a friendship couple.

 After that, the public vote came into play.
 When it came down to which couple was America’s favorite, Mert and Solène had the least amount of votes in their favor.